 Capital - On Group level we aim to keep an ECR and SCR-ratio of at least 135%.
 Falling below this limit would initiate immediate short-term derisking measures or re-capitalisation.
-Setting a target of 170% ECR-ratio we consider a variance in the range of 155% to 190% capital ratio as appropriate based on the risk profile of the Group.
-The Group is currently significantly exceeding the target capital ratio due to the disposal of the Italian businesses.
-Actions according the business strategy will be taken within the upcoming months to move the Group back within the defined limits.
+We consider a variance in the range of 155% to 190% capital ratio as appropriate based on the risk profile of the Group.